shopware5/shopware/UPGRADE-5.6.md

 * Changed jQuery to 3.4.1
 * Changed PHPStan to 0.11.8
 * Changed id of login password form in `frontend/account/login.tpl` from `passwort` to `password`
+* Changed plugin initialization to alphabetical order by default
+* Changed all DIC service ids to lowercase as a preparation for a switch to Symfony 4 in the future
 * Changed the generation of the Robots.txt.
 See [Improved Robots.txt](###Improved Robots.txt) for more details
-* Changed plugin initialization to alphabetical by default
 * Changed cookie `x-ua-device` to be `secure` if the shop runs on SSL
 * Changed the following cart actions to redirect the request to allow customers to press reload:
     `Shopware_Controllers_Frontend_Checkout::addArticleAction`